 The team showed that the spontaneous polarization changes very nonlinearly with increasing boron content; this contradicts previous studies that assume a linear relationship.

 The reason for this nonlinearity is attributed to the volume deformation of the alloy’s unusual atomic structure, known as wurtzite.
 The nonlinear change of the piezoelectric polarization is less pronounced, but evident.
 This arises because of the large difference in atomic spacing between boron nitride and both aluminum nitride and gallium nitride.
-Furthermore, boron aluminum nitride or boron gallium nitride can become nonpiezoelectric when the boron content is more than 87% and 74%, respectively.
+Furthermore, boron aluminum nitride or boron gallium nitride can become nonpiezoelectric when the boron content is more than 87 percent and 74 percent, respectively.

 This work shows that a large range of spontaneous and piezoelectric polarization constants could be made available simply by changing the boron content.
 This could be useful for developing optical and electronic junction devices formed at the interface between conventional nitride semiconductors and either boron aluminum nitride or boron gallium nitride.